Christiancoding/Schedule-Maker/README.md

 - Passwords are stored using the system keyring (Windows Credential Manager, macOS Keychain, Linux Secret Service)
 - Configuration files have restricted permissions (600)
 - Input is sanitized to prevent injection attacks
-- No sensitive data is stored in plain text
+- No sensitive data is stored in plain text(Other than email)

 ## Contributing